virmundi/NewDataForManagers/keyvaluestores.md

 # Key-Value Stores
 Key-Value stores (K-V) are perhaps the simplest of the NoSQL solutions, at least logically.
 Most developers use maps or dictionaries in their everyday coding.
 Key-Value stores are an expansion of this idea.
 Another term for Key-Value is a Distributed Hash Table.
 As well see, a K-V is a lot like an old Rolodex.
 The key is the person's last name.
 The value is their contact information.
 Knowing the last name allows you to quickly jump to the proper location in the Rolodex.

 K-Vs are everywhere.
 You can get them for mobile, for the server side and even in HTML5.
-Where they lack in complexity, K-Vs make up for it with their ubiquity.
+What they lack in complexity, K-Vs make up for it with their ubiquity.
 Depending on your application or system needs using K-Vs through the stack can lead to less mental overhead since developers won't have to jump between different persistence models.

 ## Architecture
 At the core is an incredibly simple, yet powerful abstraction: keys and their values.
 A key is a set of bits that uniquely identifies a thing.
 That thing is called the value.
 It too is simply a set of bits.
 The most rudimentary key-value stores don't attempt to know what's in the key or in the value.
 Both are opaque to the storage mechanism.
 A key might be the string "name" with a value of "Patrick".
 Another key might be the hex number 0xBEEF with the value of "It's what's for dinner".
 The data store doesn't force any representational semantics on the developer.